Leland College

-Leland College was founded in 1870 as a college for blacks in New Orleans, Louisiana, but was open to all races.
-After its original buildings burned in 1923, it was relocated near Baker, Louisiana.
+Leland College (1870-1960) was founded in 1870 as a private college for blacks in New Orleans, Louisiana, but was open to all races.
+It was formerly known as Leland University.

+History

+Leland University was founded in 1870.
+Holbrook Chamberlain, a philanthropist from Brooklyn, established the school.
+He bought the original campus’ land on St. Charles Avenue and built its buildings including University Hall.
+John Elijah Ford served as the school’s president.

+In 1873, the institution was relocated from temporary quarters to a new campus with buildings, which included the monumental Second Empire “University Hall” facing St. Charles Avenue.
+This campus was located across from Audubon Park and within block, of where Loyola University and Tulane University would build new campuses in the subsequent 25 years.

+After University Hall was heavily damaged in the Hurricane of 1915, Leland University decided not to repair the campus.
+Instead, the board sold the valuable real estate, which had appreciated significantly since the University’s founding, and relocated to land purchased near Baker, Louisiana, where Leland College reopened in 1923.

+Leland University was founded with the purpose of promoting Christian education in Louisiana and adjacent states.
 Never accredited, the school closed in 1960 because of financial difficulties.

 The 20.9 acre area of the Baker campus, comprising four contributing properties and one non-contributing building, was listed on the National Register of Historic Places on November 10, 1982.

 The college facilities had become derelict by the time of listing.
 In the early 21st century, only the ruins of the two dormitories can be seen faintly through trees.
-Frame classroom, the President's House, and the Concrete Classrom all disappeared at some time.
+The frame classroom, the president's house, and the concrete classroom all disappeared at some time.

-Holbrook Chamberlain, a philanthropist from Brooklyn established the school.
-He bought the land and built the school buildings.
-John Elijah Ford served as the school’s president.